bpaddack/AI_models/README.md

    d.
 Post-pruning

 3. TheraBank_ML_Advanced
    This notebook uses the 'BankChurners.csv' dataset to create advanced machine learning models.
 These models include the use of oversampled and undersampled data approaches for the following models:
    a.
 AdaBoost
    b.
 GradientBoost
    c.
 XGBoost
    d.
 Random Forest
    e.
 Bagging

-4.
+5. Bank_NeuralNetwork
+   This notebook explores a Neural Network model and uses the 'Bank_NN.csv' data set with the following model
+   configrations:
+   a.
+Adam Optimizer
+   b. with Dropout
+   c. with Hyperparameter Tuning
+   d. with Balanced Data

+6. PlantClassification_ComputerVision
+   This notebook uses two datasets: 'images.npy' (images) and 'Labels.csv' (labels) to create a computer vision model that can recognize and classify various plant seedlings.

+7. Generative-IT_LLM_NLP
+   This ticket uses a 'hugging face' repository llama-based LLM to classify incoming IT support ticket requests and formulate a response via prompts.
+The data is from 'support_ticket_text_data_mid_term.csv'.